kibs-tech/kibs-tech.github.io/articles_posts/migrate-ms-access-backend-to-the-cloud.md

 ### Stage 1

-- Upgrade Access frontend to the latest version
+- Upgrade Access frontend to the latest version.
+This is something you should do even if you don't want to move the backend into the cloud.
+See my [Microsoft Access Upgrade Service](/ms-access-upgrade).

 ### Stage 2